 Examination of the social and cultural forces contributing to the decline of imperial institutions beginning in the 19th century, as found in the Taiping Rebellion, cultural interaction with Western missionaries, traders, and military and nationalist revolutions in the 20th century.
 Readings and class discussions consider the coherence of nationhood in Chinese identity and reexamine the “Western impact” as a force in the formation of modernism in China.
 Not open to first-year students.
 Wilson.

 Examination of Christianity in America from the era of European settlement to the end of the 19th century.
 Topics include encounters with Native American religions, revivalism, sectarianism, slavery and antislavery, religion and politics, theological developments, popular beliefs and practices, and the rise of unbelief.
-(Same as Religious Studies 297.)
 Ambrose.

-An examination of such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
+This historiography course examines such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
 Readings from classic and contemporary texts, with emphasis on the practical, historiographical implications of philosophical theories.
 (Writing-intensive.)
 Prerequisite, two 200-level history courses or one 100-level history course and one course in philosophy.
 (Same as Philosophy 301 .)
 Maximum enrollment, 20.
+Kelly.

 A History of Work.